-These creamy Mashed Sweet Potatoes can be sweet or savory, and make the perfect side dish for any comforting meal.
-It is quick and easy to boil, bake, or cook sweet potatoes in an Instant Pot, then mash them to a smooth consistency.
-Season this dish with garlic and herbs, cinnamon and brown sugar, or give them a twist with maple and bacon, holidays just got a lot more delicious.
+These creamy Mashed Sweet Potatoes are like a sweet potato casserole and regular mashed potatoes collided!
+They can be prepared sweet or savory, and make the perfect side dish for any weeknight or holiday meal.
+It is quick and easy to boil, bake, or cook the potatoes, then mash them to a smooth consistency.

 There is one vegetable in my house that is consumed on the regular – sweet potatoes!
 (Case in point: I have over 25 Sweet Potato Recipes to share.)